Brian McAuley

 Brian McAuley (born 1941) is an American entrepreneur and co-founder of Nextel Communications.

 In 1987, McAuley was a cellular executive when he and lawyer Morgan O'Brien founded Fleet Call, a telecom company, in New Jersey.
 It was renamed Nextel Communications in 1993, and grew rapidly with the support of Motorola, before merging with Sprint Corporation in 2005 for $35 billion.
 The new company became the third-largest wireless network operator in the United States.
 McAuley previously served as president and CEO of Nextel Communications for seven years.
 He also founded Boston-based mobile radio systems operator NeoWorld Communications in 1999, and served as its president and CEO.
 It was acquired by Nextel for $276 million in 2003.

-He is currently chairman of NASDAQ-listed Pacific DataVision, Inc., provider of mobile workforce management solutions.
+He was chairman of NASDAQ-listed Pacific DataVision, Inc., provider of mobile workforce management solutions.

 He is also a director for NYSE-listed United Rentals, Inc. and sits on the board for many non-profits.

-Brian McAuley holds a bachelor's degree in Business Administration from Adelphi University, and resides in Franklin Lakes, New Jersey.
+Brian McAuley holds a bachelor's degree in Business Administration from Adelphi University.
+He was inducted into the Wireless Hall of Fame in 2015, and resides in Franklin Lakes, New Jersey.